Ziguinchor: Economy

 Ziguinchor remains economically dependent on its role as a cargo port, transport hub and ferry terminal.
 The "Nationale 4" highway crosses the Casamance River just east of the city, linking the region with Bignona about 25 km to the north, and (via The Gambia), the rest of Senegal.

 A vibrant tourist destination, the beaches of nearby Cap Skirring were discovered by foreign tourists in the 1960s, and the location was built up to become one of the first Club Med resorts.
 Ziguinchor region is also known for growing great quantities of rice, oranges, mangoes, bananas, cashews, tropical fruits and vegetables, fish, and prawns, much of which are processed locally and exported from the city, its port, and its airport.
 It is also home to a large peanut oil factory.

 Transport

 The MV Joola, which sank in 2002, was sailing from Ziguinchor to Dakar.
 The loss of the ferry, which was not replaced until 2005, cut the main link between Casamance and the rest of the country.
 The new ferry, which began regular runs in 2007, is named for local anti-colonial martyr Aline Sitoe Diatta, and promises a boost to the local economy.

 The city has an airport, Ziguinchor Airport.

 Architecture

-A number of buildings in the town have classified by government decree as historic, the cemetery and several government buildings, like the Ziguinchor Regional Council.
+A number of buildings in the town have been classified by government decree as historic, the cemetery and several government buildings, like the Ziguinchor Regional Council.